 This camera packs a full-frame 24mp sensor with a native ISO that goes up to 51,200, and all of this comes in such a compact form factor.
 There is also fantastic eye-detect autofocus, built-in image stabilization, tilting LCD, dual SD card slots, and access to the Nikon SnapBridge app that will even allow you to control your camera remotely.

 While some may have a fool-proof method to editing their images, many of us still face challenges on how exactly to edit a RAW file.
 Where should I begin?
 How much editing should I do?
 What should the order of my process look like?

-Whether you are just getting started with pictures of the family or a budding creator looking to strengthen your workflow, these four things will help you editing your images like a pro.
+Whether you are just getting started with pictures of the family or a budding creator looking to strengthen your workflow, these four things will help you edit your images like a pro.

-Now let’s move onto colour and this is where things really start to diverge because it will come back to where your personal taste takes you.
-Talk about this being an across-the-board adjustment, talk about fine-tuning with local adjustments, and talk about masking options.
-Last, we have the creative and this is all the little tweaks at the end to wrap up the image before we share it.
-This can include any number of things to just add that little bit of finishing, retouching, grain, vignette, and show the before and after.
-Depending on the app you are using, you can even save this as a recipe to use later and this is valuable as you can create a library of unique looks that are entirely yours.
+Depending on the app you are using, you can even save this as a recipe to use later.
+This is valuable as you can create a library of unique looks that are entirely yours.
 While there is a whole economy around styles and presets, I would encourage you to try and build your own collection with this process to see where your creativity can take you.

 While we all have different preferences and we all may approach the image in our own way, the system we employ may not vary that much.
 If you have your own unique approach you would like to share, be sure to let us know in the comments below.

 Don’t forget to check out the video above to see these simple methods to approach your image editing in action!